onera/paradigm/training/Python/01_Introduction/introduction.md

 Each piece of data (here a mesh element) is associated to a unique number representing it in the data set over all MPI ranks.

-To be used in a numerical simulation, the mesh we just read need to be partitioned.
+To be used in a numerical simulation, the mesh we just read needs to be partitioned.
 We will hand out tokens of an other color representing the elements of the partitioned mesh.

 *<span style="color:olivedrab;">
 What is the particularity of the token distribution for a partitioned mesh?
 </span>*

 Ask the other representatives of MPI ranks which tokens they have.
-There have no elements in common.
+They have no elements in common.
 Now have a look at the global identifiers of the vertices on the elements on your token.
-It turns out that on the partition boundaries of the partitioned mesh there are vertices in common.
+It turns out that on partition boundaries of the partitioned mesh there are vertices in common.

 A mesh in the **partitioned** approach is a coherent sub-mesh on each MPI rank while in the **block-distributed** approach the vertices on a given MPI rank are most often not linked to the mesh elements on that MPI rank.